Scribers/database/routes.md

 - status: holding a string representing the status [successful|failure].
 - id: if successful, the id of the company created.

-## Create a new job offer with the title in the POST request associated to the company_name in the POST request.
+## Create a new job offer with the title in the POST request associated to the company_id, the id of the company in the POST request.

 ~~~
 /offers/create